The MGA With An Attitude

 CAM COVERS, Cracks and Sealing - TC-312

-Just got another note from a guy with cracked cam covers on a Twincam (centre stud) asking me about how to make the covers seal without putting so much pressure on the nuts that you crack the admittedly weak cover.
+How do you make the cam covers on a Twin Cam engine seal without putting so much pressure on the nuts that you crack the admittedly weak cover?

-First, take the cracked cover and have a bead of weld run over the crack to repair it.
+First, take the cracked cover and have a bead of weld run over the crack to repair it, then grind and polish it to restore original appearance.

 Cut some new gaskets from rubberized cork material.
 Glue them onto the cam covers with contact cement.